Partial hyperbolicity and foliations in $\mathbb{T}^3$: Global product structure: Quantitative results

-There exists $k>0$ such that every curve of length $k\ell$ will verify that it has a subarc whose endpoints are $\delta$-close and joined by a curve in $\cF^\perp$ of length larger than $\ell$ (so, intersecting every leaf of $\cF$).
+As a consequence, by the pigeonhole principle, there exists $k>0$ such that every curve inside $\cF^\perp$ of length $k\ell$ verifies that it has a subarc whose endpoints are $\delta$-close and joined by a curve in $\cF^\perp$ of length larger than $\ell$ (so, intersecting every leaf of $\cF$).

+Since deck transformations are in one to one correspondence with free homotopy classes of loops, there are finitely many deck transformations which are represented by loops of length smaller than $k\ell + \delta$.
+Here we are using the fact that $\pi_1(M)$ is abelian.
+Let us call $\Gamma_+^\trans$ to the (finite set) of loops that are represented by transverse and positively oriented loops of length smaller than or equal to $k \ell + \delta$ and larger than $\ell$.

+We obtain that in the one hand $\Gamma_+^\trans$ is non-empty and finite from the argument above.
+On the other hand, because of Lemma 6.4, we know that no element of $\Gamma_+^\trans$ fixes an element of $\cL$ the space of leafs.
+Indeed, each element of $\Gamma_+^\trans$ intersects every leaf of $\cF$ which implies that its associated deck transformation must translate the lift of every leaf in the universal cover in the same direction.